KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

 ## Initial Configuration / PoC

-In this section, an initial configuration of the infrastructure is described, with only the bare minimum of components, as well as a PoC of the infrastructure working as described in the previous sections, i.e., with IaC practictes.
+In this section, **an initial configuration of the infrastructure is described, with only the bare minimum of components**, as well as a **PoC of the infrastructure** working as described in the previous sections, i.e., with IaC practictes.

 ### Proxmox Configuration

 The installation of Proxmox is a typical installation of any OS.
 Because the physical machine is connected to the home router, the following network configuration was added:

-- IP Address: Static 192.168.0.50/24 - Outside of the DHCP range of the home router, but in the same subnet.
+- **IP Address**: Static 192.168.0.50/24 - Outside of the DHCP range of the home router, but in the same subnet.
-- Gateway: 192.168.0.1 - The IP Address of the home router.
+- **Gateway**: 192.168.0.1 - The IP Address of the home router.
-- DNS: 1.1.1.1 - Used Cloudflare's general use DNS IP address.
+- **DNS**: 1.1.1.1 - Used Cloudflare's general use DNS IP address.

 <img alt="image" src="https://github.com/user-attachments/assets/d4e74abb-2a23-48a6-8d1a-d5d63a1840a8" />